Anti-Pattern-Inc/saasus-platform-document/docs/tutorial/prepare-the-sample-application.md

 updatedAt: "Thu Dec 07 2023 01:25:35 GMT+0000 (Coordinated Universal Time)"
 ---

-In this tutorial, we will use SaaSus Platform to turn a simple chat system created as a regular web application into SaaS (Software as a Service).
+In this tutorial, we will use SaaSus Platform to turn a simple chat system created as a web application that can post strings into SaaS (Software as a Service).

 ## Preparing the Sample Application